Beach getaways from Thessaloniki, Greece

 What's even more tempting is that there are many options to enjoy the sea within minutes: Kalamitsa, Batis, Tosca, Palio and Perigiali are just a few of the nearby beaches.
 A bit further out, the mile long Ammolofoi Beach (meaning sand dunes in Greek) in Nea Peramos, and the exotic Ammoglossa Beach in Keramoti are among the finest.
 If you are tempted to board a ferry, within an hour of Kavala you can easily reach Thasos, which is aptly named the Emerald Island.

-If you're tempted to book a beach getaway to Thessaloniki, Greece, don't miss the many deals on breaks from Thomson and Olympic Holidays.
+If you're tempted to book a beach getaway to Thessaloniki, Greece, don't miss the many deals on breaks from TUI and Olympic Holidays.
 For those after an all inclusive base from which to explore the region, check out First Choice.
 For even more great offers on flights, hotels and more, head over to our complete collection of travel deals and discounts.

 Get FREE travel offers